LESTER T. RAWW’S GRAVESIDE QUARTET

 Lester T. Raww’s Graveside Quartet is a morbidly charming side‑project spun off from San Francisco’s horror‑bluegrass outfit The Pine Box Boys, fronted by Arkansas‑born Lester T. Raww.
 Originally formed to record what was meant to be a quaint children’s album, Sings Your Children to Sleep (released November 2014), it veered delightfully off course — delivering eerie, spooky lullabies more likely to induce nightmares than sweet dreams .

-The Quartet retains core Pine Box Boys members — Lester (vocals, ukulele, trombone, kazoo), Alex “Possum” Carvidi (accordion, saw), Colonel Timothy Leather (upright bass), and “Uncle” Dodds or Slade Anderson on drums — and adds a twist with Jason Kleinberg on violin and “Gentleman” Jimmy Hadley on trumpet and guitar .
+The Quartet retains core Pine Box Boys members — Lester (vocals, ukulele, trombone, kazoo), Alex “Possum” Carvidi (accordion, saxophone, and saw), Colonel Timothy Leather (upright bass), with Aaron Bonsall on drums — and adding a twist with “Gentleman” Jimmy Hadley on trumpet.
+On the road, however, Pine Box Boys’ drummer Slade Anderson takes charge of the percussive duties.

 Performing under the umbrella of The Hollins & Hollins Mortuary Entertainment Show, this ensemble blends dark Tin‑Pan‑Alley charm with their signature macabre humor — think dancing skeletons, sinister lullabies, and tongue‑in‑cheek variety show interludes .

-Though their live appearances have been rare, the Quartet has played select Bay Area venues — Slim’s (May 2017), Bottom of the Hill (July 2018), The Music Store (Aug 2023) — using these intimate gigs to cultivate a loyal cult following .
+Though their live appearances have been rare, the Quartet has played select Bay Area venues — Slim’s (May 2017), Bottom of the Hill (July 2018), The Music Store (Aug 2023), and multiple performances at Hotel Utah — using these intimate gigs to cultivate a loyal cult following.

 While Lester continues to juggle multiple alter‑egos — including Lonesome Lester T. Raww, the Mortuary Horns, and Gentleman Jimmy’s Swindling Dwindlers — the Graveside Quartet remains his most focused current project.
 A spooky sophomore album is reportedly on the way .